stuartskinner/simplestock/README.md

 * Assume that where a stock hasn't traded in an interval the stocks price remains unchanged.

-* As such assume that the GBCE index takes into account all stocks not just those that have traded in an interval.
+* As such assume that the GBCE index takes into account all stocks not just those that have traded in an interval but does not include any stocks that have a price of 0

 * Assume that the stock prices are calculated on the basis of a sliding window of 15 minutes calculated at 1 minute intervals.